 For our first consultation, we meet with each student individually or along with their parents, accommodating the preferences of our clients.
 At this point we get a sense of where you are in the process.
 Are you starting with a blank slate?
 Have you done some research on your own?
 Is there a particular field of study you're drawn to?
 Do you have any restrictions, concerns or requirements in terms of location, cost, athletics or special needs?
 Once we get a feel for your expectations and where you already are in the process, we start to formulate a plan.
-Our students hail from nearly twenty different high schools around the Midwest.
+Our students hail from nearly forty different high schools around the country.
 We make sure to understand you in the context of your school, family, and community environment.

 The resumes we develop for our students serve two purposes.
 First, we develop an overview sheet in a standard resume format.
 Then we create an activities sheet that will be used to complete the Common Application when the time comes.
 The resume can be used for college interviews, to apply for summer jobs and internships, and can be provided to teachers and counselors for recommendations.

 Based on the individual goals and strengths of each student, we recommend a standardized testing plan, often including a combination of the ACT and SAT and sometimes the SAT Subject Tests.

 See our Blog Post on the ACT vs. SAT.

 High Level List